Introduction

 -

-Once harvested, Music garlic bulbs should be stored in a dry, cool, and well-ventilated area.
+Once harvested, Music garlic bulbs should be stored in a dry, cool, and well-ventilated place.
 Proper storage conditions allow the bulbs to keep for 3-6 months, maintaining their quality and flavor.

 -